 If you’d like to do this treatment in the comfort of you own home, we also offer Idrostar+ Iontophoresis machines for home use.
 This state-of-the-art appliance uses direct current and pulsating current, making it suited to treat hands, feet and also underarms.
 For more information about this options, please contact us.

-Another treatment offered for excessive sweating is Botox.
-Botox is a safe, effective and long-term solution for treatment of hyperhidrosis of the underarms.
+Another treatment offered for excessive sweating is Botulinum toxin.
+Botulinum toxin is a safe, effective and long-term solution for treatment of hyperhidrosis of the underarms.
 This treatment helps control the symptoms of severe underarms perspiration by temporarily blocking the chemical signal that induces perspiration.
 When the sweat glands from the treated area don’t receive these chemical signals, the severe perspiration stops.
 The procedure normally takes less than 30 minutes, discomfort is minimal and the full effect occurs within 7 days with long lasting results.
 This treatment is usually repeated yearly.

 Very rarely severe night time sweats can be an indication of a more serious underlying problem and you should seek medical attention if you think that this applies to you.

-If I do have this condition, will I automatically be a suitable candidate for treatment?
+If I do supper from hyperhidrosis, am I automatically a suitable candidate?